Pimozide (By mouth)

 How to Use This Medicine:

-- It is best to take this medicine at bedtime.
+- It is usually best to take this medicine at bedtime.

 - Store the medicine in a closed container at room temperature, away from heat, moisture, and direct light.